pulumi/pulumi-hugo/themes/default/content/resources/modern-infrastructure-pulumi-architecture-templates-aws-azure-google-cloud-kubernetes/index.md

 hero:
   image: /icons/containers.svg
   title: "Modern Infrastructure: Pulumi Architecture Templates for AWS, Azure, Google Cloud and Kubernetes"
-title: "Modern Infrastructure: Pulumi Architecture Templates for ..."
+title: "Modern Infrastructure: Pulumi Architecture Templates for..."
 meta_desc: |
     Introducing Pulumi Architecture Templates!
 Stand up the building blocks of your application's infrastructure with a single command in the CLI.
 No h...
 url_slug: modern-infrastructure-pulumi-architecture-templates-aws-azure-google-cloud-kubernetes